jchristgit/bolt/docs/cogs/modlog.md

 Events are dispatched to their configured mod logs.
 Which log to dispatch to is configured via the `.modlog set` command, explained below.
 Bolt knows the following events:

 - `AUTOMOD`

   Emitted by automatic moderator actions caused by the bot.
   Self-assignable roles and USW actions will pop this event.

+- `SELF_ASSIGNABLE_ROLES`

+  Emitted when a member assigns or unassigns a role that was made self-assignable.

 - `BOT_UPDATE`